Programmer40000/Dolarium/README.md

 # Dolarium
-Can't think of a description for this but it is a cryptocurrency written in Python
+This is a work in progress cryptocurrency